samiam1086/Blue-Team/Linux/LINUX.md

 ## Connections and Execution

 Once you have locked down your accounts you will want to keep an eye on who is connected via SSH.
 I have included a script titled limit-ssh.sh which will take an input of account names to allow access and will kill any connection or script run from another account.
+It is also a good idea to run the ```w``` command before you run it as many score tracking services may be running under specific accounts and you will need to ignore them by including them within the whitelist.